wavemaker/docs/website/blog/2024-04-29-angular-16-update.md

 |---|---|
 |Angular 15.2.x	| 16.2.x |

-Angular 15 to 16 includes a number of performance improvements, such as faster startup times and improved rendering performance, allowing the apps to be more responsive and provide a better user experience.
+Angular 15 to 16 includes many performance improvements, such as faster startup times and improved rendering performance, allowing the apps to be more responsive and provide a better user experience.
 Also, it improves the stability and reliability of Angular applications.

 ## Recommendation

 With the Angular 16 upgrade, it is suggested to use the latest compatible browser versions.

-To understand more about the compatible browser versions, see [Angular Updates and Releases](https://angular.io/guide/browser-support).
+To understand more about the compatible browser versions, see [Angular Browser Support](https://angular.io/guide/browser-support).

-::: note
+:::note
 With this upgrade, the support for Cordova iOS apps version 14 and 15 is ending and the minimum version support is now version 16.

 :::